 The Global Challenge: Discover by Doing

 Going barefoot?
 Turning the lights off?
 Drinking from only one water source?
 Setting alarms to ring every ten minutes?
 Going without food?
 Five days of doing something visibly different while you go about your regular day.
 The whole church?
 Yes!
 Because when we experience something, we remember it, and it changes us.
 The whole family and the whole church gets involved.
 Let’s shake things up and take The Global Challenge: Discover by Doing.
+Check out how Calvary Church in California created a three-day challenge during their annual “Reach Week”!

 WHY DO THIS GLOBAL CHALLENGE?